Jiří Valenta (artist): Life

-From 1951 to 1953 he attended the Higher School of Arts and Crafts in Prague.
+From 1951 to 1953, he attended the Higher School of Arts and Crafts in Prague.
 In his second year he received an exemption as an exceptional talent and at the age of seventeen was admitted to the Academy of Fine Arts in Prague without graduation.
-In 1953-1959 he studied with Prof. Miloslav Holý and Prof. Karel Souček.
+From 1953 to 1959, he studied with Miloslav Holý and Karel Souček.
 His classmates included František Mertl, Milan Ressel and Bedřich Dlouhý.
 During his studies, he became close to his progressively oriented classmates, who, through two unofficial studio exhibitions called Confrontation, brought the European Informel to the Czech environment in 1960 in a specific form.
 The group put together by Jan Koblasa included Aleš Veselý, Zbyšek Sion, Zdeněk Beran, Antonín Málek and Antonín Tomalík.
 The first Confrontation, to which Koblasa invited the printmaker Vladimír Boudník, took place on 16 March 1960 in Valenta's studio Na Palmovce; the second Confrontation, also with Boudník's participation, took place on 30 October in Aleš Veselý's studio in Prague, Žižkov.

 In 1963, he had his first solo exhibition of drawings at the Mánes Club, and in 1965 he exhibited his paintings and drawings in Brno.
 In the same year, he was selected along with five other young European artists for an exhibition at the Lambert Gallery in Paris (Cinque jeunes peintres dÉurope de l'Est).
 He participated in IV.
 Biennial at the Musée d'Art Moderne de la Ville de Paris, where the jury deliberately chose Czechoslovak artists who presented a distinct and authentic expression capable of standing up to international competition (J. Valenta, B. Dlouhý, A. Veselý, K. Nepraš, A. Kučerová, R. Fila).
 In the following years he exhibited at the Mánes Gallery in Prague and Regional Gallery of Highlands in Jihlava and in 1967 he was accepted into the Czechoslovak Art Union.
 Together with architect M. Hrubý, Valenta prepared the reconstruction of the Chapel of St. John of Nepomuk in the village of Stáj, but after the Warsaw Pact invasion of Czechoslovakia the reconstruction was never realized.

 After the Warsaw Pact invasion of Czechoslovakia he went first to Vienna and then to Germany.
-In 1969 he settled in Hof Dodau near Eutin, in the studio of the Berlin gallerist J. Kilian.
+In 1969, he settled in Hof Dodau near Eutin, in the studio of the Berlin gallerist J. Kilian.
 From there he moved to Plön, where he learned to make girdles.
 He exhibited in Toronto, Bochum and Sweden.
 In 1971, thanks to a one-year scholarship from the Emil Nolde Foundation, he worked in his North German home in Seebull.
 In 1972, he moved from Plön to Brühl and then to Cologne, where he was employed by the local municipality as a technical draughtsman from 1973 and participated in the preparation of the Cologne city plan.
-In the 1980s he travelled extensively (France, England, Italy, Holland, Africa).
+In the 1980s, he travelled extensively (France, England, Italy, Holland, Africa).

-At the end of the 1980s he was diagnosed with a malignant tumour.
-In 1990 and 1991 he visited Prague and met his mother and friends.
+At the end of the 1980s, he was diagnosed with a malignant tumour.
+In 1990 and 1991, he visited Prague and met his mother and friends.
 He died in Cologne and is buried in the Břevnov Cemetery in Prague.